 PART 3 BUILDINGS AND ADDITIONS

 All permits related to commercial, multi-family, and industrial buildings falling under Part 3 of the Manitoba Building Code must be obtained from the SIPD office.
-Part 3 Buildings are buildings classified as Group A, B or F-1, or exceeding 600 square meters in building area or exceeding three storeys in building height and have major occupancies classified as Group C (residential), Group D (office/service), Group E (retail), or Group F-2, F-3 (medium- and high-hazard industrial).
+Part 3 Buildings are buildings classified as Group A, B or F-1, or exceeding 600 square meters in building area (including Farm Buildings), or exceeding three storeys in building height and have major occupancies classified as Group C (residential), Group D (office/service), Group E (retail), or Group F-2, F-3 (medium- and low-hazard industrial).